Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Conclusions

-Also it was tried to established such modifications on the two-stroke swap refrigerator using the same generalized measurement (1).
+Also such modifications were investigated for the two-stroke swap refrigerator.
 The first modification led to a three-stroke refrigerator whose COP is exactly the same as of the first type modified Otto cycle refrigerator.
-In the same way, the second modification led to the other three-stroke autonomous refrigerator whose supplying work is provided by a three-stroke quantum engine induced by the measurement process in the same refrigeration cycle.
+In the same way, the second modification led to the other three-stroke autonomous refrigerator whose supplying work is provided by a three-stroke engine induced by the measurement process along the same refrigeration cycle.

 Fig. 1.
 First type modified Otto cycle refrigerator.
-The five-stroke refrigeration cycle is obtained through inserting measurement based-stroke before full thermalization of the CM by the cold reservoir in the known Otto cycle.
+The five-stroke refrigeration cycle is obtained through inserting measurement based-stroke before full thermalization of the CM by the cold reservoir in the familiar Otto cycle.
 In the 4th stroke, the measurement channel, as a quantum resource, absorbs heat $Q(\xi)$ (blue dashed arrow) from the CM.
-Thus, the measurement channel in the 4th stroke causes additional flow of heat from the cold reservoir into the CM in the 5th stroke, i.e. $Q(\xi)$ (red dashed arrow), beyond the classical cooling of the Otto cycle refrigerator.
+Thus it causes additional heat flow from the cold reservoir into the CM in the 5th stroke, i.e. $Q(\xi)$ (red dashed arrow), so the total heat flow from the CM ($Q_{c}$+$Q(\xi)$) goes beyond the classical cooling limit of the Otto cycle refrigerator.